Burgestrand/kbc19/README.md

 # Santa

 This is a sample Rails 6 app to house an action cable adapter implementation.
-It's a book keeping application for Santa Claus, to keep track of children.

 It has been stripped down to remove distractions.

-1. No asset pipeline, sprockets, webpack, etc.
-1. No action mailer/mailbox/text.
-1. sqlite3 database in development, to avoid requiring more dependencies.
-1. No internationalization or localization.
+Uses sqlite3 in development for ease of getting started, in practice we'd probably want to mimic production as close as possible.

 ## Development